-To assure that the appropriate and correct instructional materials are used by all students in ADP courses, required textbooks and materials must be obtained through our partners Tree of Life Bookstores (www.treeoflifebooks.com).
+To assure that the appropriate and correct instructional materials are used by all students in ADP courses, required textbooks and materials are obtained through our partners Tree of Life Bookstores (www.treeoflifebooks.com).
 Students have the option to purchase new, purchase used, or rent textbooks.

 Frequently Asked Questions regarding buying and renting may be found on the Tree of Life (TOL) website.
 Books and materials will be delivered to students about one week before each course start date.
 To receive books in a timely fashion, students should be registered for classes three weeks before the course is to start.
 In order not to be charged books, students must return books as instructed.
 Questions should be directed to Tree of Life Customer Service: 1-888-392-2930 or customercare@treeoflifebooks.com.
+Students who believe they have extenuating circumstances that warrant an exception to the normal textbook policy should appeal to the Office of the Associate Vice President for ADP.
 Additional information regarding textbooks and Tree of Life can be found in the following places: ADP Dashboard, Moodle, and MyWP.